Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Background

 \subsection{Events for deblurring and HDR NVS}

-According to \cref{sec:3.1}, the core problem of recovering the sharp HDR scene radiance from LDR blurry images is formulated as the joint estimation of the latent sharp luminance $L(t)$ and the CRF $f$.
-The temporal radiance dynamics of events in \cref{eq:2} can be used to estimate the latent sharp $L(t)$ along the time dimension from blurry $\mathcal{I}_{LDR}$ as proved in ERGB-based deblurring works~\cite{evdeblur1, e2nerf}.
-The spatial dynamics of events in \cref{eq:2} can provide extra radiance differential information for the low-light and highlight areas and expand the dynamic range of the single-exposure LDR image $\mathcal{I}_{LDR}$, as shown in \cref{fig:2}, with which the network in \cref{sec:4.2} can obtain a wider range of $\ln(L(t))$ as input and infer a CRF curve that is closer to the ground truth.
+According to \cref{sec:3.1}, the core problem of recovering the sharp HDR scene radiance from blurry LDR images is formulated as the joint estimation of the latent sharp luminance $L(t)$ and the CRF $f$.
+The temporal radiance dynamics of events in \cref{eq:2} can be used to estimate the latent sharp $L(t)$ along the time dimension from blurry $\mathcal{I}_{\text{LDR}}$ as proved in ERGB-based deblurring works~\cite{evdeblur1, e2nerf}.
+The spatial dynamics of events in \cref{eq:2} can provide extra radiance differential information for the highlight and low-light areas and expand the dynamic range of the single-exposure LDR image $\mathcal{I}_{\text{LDR}}$, as shown in \cref{fig:2}, with which the network in \cref{sec:4.2} can obtain a wider range of $\ln(L(t))$ as input and infer a CRF curve closer to the ground truth.